THE COST OF BUYING A HOUSE

 What is it going to cost me?

-First of all I have the purchase price of the house (we are assuming that my down-payment was used up for legal fees and other conveyance costs) so $300,000 is what most people think of but let’s consider the rest of the cost:
+First of all I have deal with the purchase price of the house (we are assuming that my down-payment was used up for legal fees and other conveyance costs) so $300,000 is what most people think of but let’s consider the rest of the cost:

-If I never add new money to your mortgage and make regular monthly payments for the next twenty five years my $300,000 house will have cost me $425,920 plus maintenance costs, and taxes and utility costs.
+If I never add new money to my mortgage and make regular monthly payments for the next twenty five years my $300,000 house will have cost me $425,920 plus maintenance costs, and taxes and utility costs.

 What happens when I renew my mortgage?